The following is a sampling of the many places and stations that play Holland's music:

 WKNH 91.3 fm - Keene, NH

 WFCF 88.5 fm - Flagler, FL

 WAWL - Chattenooga, TN

-Daydream Alley is also playing on stations in Russia, Belarus, Spain, Costa Rica, England, the Netherlands, Australia, Italy, France, Denmark, Costa Rica, Brazil, Peru, and a host of other nations!
+Holland's music also plays on stations in Russia, Belarus, Spain, Costa Rica, England, the Netherlands, Australia, Italy, France, Denmark, Brazil, Peru, and a host of other nations!

 Flight of The Windmill, Holland's first solo album, was acclaimed by reviewers as "unique, memorable new age music."
 Inspiring and thoughtful, it was an impressive debut release.
 Saxaphone is featured on two of the cuts, and it highlights the diversity of the sounds Holland is willing to use to create his melodic instrumental music.